globocom/simple-virtuoso-migrate/README.md

 Quick start
 ---

-simple-virtuoso-migrate is damn simple.
+simple-virtuoso-migrate is very simple.
 The best way to understand how it works is installing and using it.

 You can install it by :